prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 Positive infinity, negative infinity, and non number values will be represented as case insensitive versions of `+Inf`, `-Inf`, and `NaN` respectively in any field.
 This is the same behavior for values in OpenMetrics today.

 Note that in this initial implementation float histograms are not supported.

+### Backwards compatability and semantic versioning

+After discussions with a few people it is believed that these changes can be made in a 1.x release of OpenMetrics.
+OpenMetrics 1.x parsers that support native histograms will still be able to read OpenMetrics 1.0 responses, therefore this change is backwards compatible.
+However, this change is not forwards compatible, i.e. an OpenMetrics 1.0 parser will not be able to read an OpenMetrics >= 1.1 response.
+Any producers implementing native histograms MUST also implement content negotiation and fall back to OpenMetrics 1.0.0, and therefore not expose native histograms, if a supported version cannot be negotiated.
+Note that the behavior to fall back to 1.0.0 is already part of the [OpenMetrics spec](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#protocol-negotiation).

 ## Alternatives